 On the banks of the River Fal lies the secretive estate of Tregothnan, home to the same family since 1335.
-Famous for having the UK's only tea plantation, you can only visit the gardens during their monthly tours, as a private guided tour or on the popular charity open weekend on 16th & 17th April 2016.
+Famous for having the UK's only tea plantation, you can only visit the gardens during their monthly tours or as a private guided tour.

 The concept of a living country estate may be one that some people believe has already been consigned to the history books.
 Tregothnan is living and breathing proof that the working estate is as relevant today as in our past.